LeonMVanDyk/deep-learning-course/docker-image-allan-gray-internal/readme.md

 ## Modified Docker file

-The Dockerfile as supplied will not build on a computer on the Allan Gray internal network because Websence intercepts or HTTPS traffic.
+The Dockerfile as supplied will not build on a computer on the Allan Gray internal network because Websense intercepts or HTTPS traffic.
 You get this error:

 ````
 RUN pip install --upgrade pip